 State-of-the-art visual effects

 Australia’s screen talent isn’t just in front of the camera – we’re also home to world-leading studios creating state-of-the-art visual effects.
 Australia’s reputation for sophisticated, complex photo-real work has been forged partly through work on iconic franchises like The Avengers, X-Men, The Hunger Games and the Harry Potter films.
+The Batman, Eternals and Spiderman: No Way Home are just a few of the large-scale foreign productions recently completing post, sound, music and VFX in Australia.
 With a steady pipeline of international production in Australia, it’s no wonder that visual effects pioneer Industrial Light & Magic recently established its newest studio in Sydney.

 Animated by Sydney-based creative digital studio Animal Logic, The Lego Movie and The Lego Batman Movie grossed a combined US$779m worldwide